 It is possible to lock out (PASS) unwanted frequencies while in VFO search mode, this is useful to eliminate unwanted permanent transmissions.
-It is important to understand the PASS facility before using the (PASS) key or transmissions may be missed.
+It is important to understand the PASS facility before using the (PASE) key or transmissions may be missed.

-While stopped on an unwanted frequency I I TABE, the search process will resume.
-It will appear that all frequencies are still searched, however locked out frequencies will be 'passed over', the search will not stop on locked out frequencies but the squelch may momentarily open causing a short burst of audio before the frequency is passed... if several consecutive active frequencies are locked out, an audio 'chuff... chuff...' may be encountered.
+While stopped on an unwanted frequency - 1943 (PASE), the search process will resume.
+It will appear that all frequencies are still searched, however locked out frequencies will be 'passed over', the search will not stop on locked out frequencies but the squelch may momentarily open causing a short burst of audio before the frequency is passed... if several consecutive active frequencies are locked out, an audio 'chuff... chuff... chuff...' may be encountered.
+PWR PHLD SCOPD S SET PASS CLEAR OPTION

 Locked out PASS frequencies are assigned PASS CHANNEL NUMBERS, there are a total of 50 PASS channels for VFO search.
-Frequencies $\pm$ 10 kHz from the assigned pass frequency will be skipped, carefully consider the consequences of skipping $\pm$ 10 kHz when monitoring in USB, LSB and CW.
+Frequencies \pm 10 kHz from the assigned pass frequency will be skipped, carefully consider the consequences of skipping \pm 10 kHz when monitoring in USB, LSB and CW.